-Keyword research refers to the process of discovering what search terms your target audience is entering in search engines to find businesses and websites like yours and optimizing your content so you appear in the search engine results.
+Keyword research refers to the process of discovering what search terms your target audience is entering in search engines to find businesses and websites like yours.
+By optimizing your content for those keywords, you are more likely to appear in the search engine results.

 For example, my target audience for this blog is primarily marketers and small businesses looking for help with their SEO and digital marketing strategies.
 This means I want pages from my website to appear in the SERPs when my audience searches for terms related to SEO and digital marketing.